ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 {{fig-overview}} shows an example illustrating the TIPS abstraction.
 The server provides the TIPS service of three information resources (#1, #2, and #3) where we assume #1 is an ALTO map resource, and #2 and #3 are filterable resources or services.
-For each information resource, a TIPS view is created.
-There are also 3 ALTO client (Client 1, Client 2, and Client 3) that are connected to the ALTO server.
+For each information resource, a TIPS view is created: tv1, tv2 and tv3 are the TIPS view for information resource #1, #2 and #3 respectively.
+There are 3 ALTO clients (Client 1, Client 2, and Client 3) that are connected to the ALTO server.
 Each client maintains a single HTTP connection with the ALTO server and uses the TIPS view to retrieve updates.

 # TIPS Updates Graph